agent18/agent18.github.io/_posts/2020-05-05-is-ea-bottlenecked-stm-2.markdown

 > ourselves turning down really strong applicants we would otherwise
 > really love to hire. --- Peter Hurford

-CE in 2019, however during its incubation program was only able to [accept 17 people](https://forum.effectivealtruism.org/posts/fNRSGinhWqPZtuo3T/application-process-for-the-2019-charity-entrepreneurship) despite having ~20 positions.
-Apparently (in email), they would have hired more if there were better candidates. *However*, this year they have more than 10 times the applications and CE thinks that they would *probably* find more people than they have seed grants for.
+However, EA orgs *don't* seem to be able to hire the number of *Entrepreneurs* they want, *at the end of a hiring round*.
+CE in 2019, during its incubation program was only able to [accept 17 people](https://forum.effectivealtruism.org/posts/fNRSGinhWqPZtuo3T/application-process-for-the-2019-charity-entrepreneurship) despite having ~20 positions.
+Apparently (in an email to me), they would have hired more if there were better candidates. *However*, this year they have more than 10 times the applications of last year for the same number of positions and CE thinks that they would *probably* find more people than they have seed grants for.

 *Note:* *I don't have more info on other hiring rounds and so stick with the above for most of the rest of the discussion as well.*